 Madison Lara v.
-Commissioner Pennsylvania State Police: Defending Pennsylvania’s minimum age for publicly carrying a firearm during a state of emergency
+Commissioner Pennsylvania State Police: Supporting Pennsylvania’s minimum age for publicly carrying a firearm during a state of emergency

 Case Information: Madison Lara v.
 Commissioner Pennsylvania State Police, No. 21-1832 (3rd Cir. brief filed September 29, 2021)

 At Issue: Pennsylvania law prohibits people under age 21 from carrying loaded firearms in public during an ongoing state of emergency.
 Appellants, three gun owners under the age of 21 and two national gun advocacy organizations, argue that Pennsylvania’s minimum age discriminates against young adults aged 18-20 and deprives them of their rights under the Second Amendment.
 However, such restrictions are a reasonable response to a significant public safety concern.
 Research shows that young adults are neurologically more prone to risk taking, and states of emergency heighten the risk of firearm-related violence.

 Our Brief: In a joint brief with CeaseFire Pennsylvania Education Fund, we argue that Pennsylvania’s minimum age for public carry is constitutional.
 States implement a myriad of minimum age requirements that govern 18-20 year olds, from renting a car to buying beer.
 Such requirements recognize a robust body of scientific evidence demonstrating thatyoung adults’ brains do not fully develop until a person has reached their mid-20s.
 They are more prone to risk-taking, and more likely to deprioritize long-term outcomes than older adults.